Willis & Associates Family DentistryChurchville · Est. 1950

 Long before US-250 had a number, this road carried freight, livestock, and stagecoaches west out of Staunton over the Alleghenies and on to the Ohio River.
 The original Staunton-to-Parkersburg Turnpike, chartered in 1828, was one of the most ambitious engineering projects in early Virginia history.
 Two centuries later, the road still defines the geography of western Augusta County.

-The Churchville office sits along that corridor.
-Most of the families we see live within a thirty-minute drive of it.
-A few drive much further — out from the mountain communities of Bath County, or in from the cross-county farms south of Staunton — and we plan our schedule to make that drive worth their time.
+Your office sits along that corridor.
+Most patients live within a thirty-minute drive of it.
+A few of you drive much further — in from the mountain communities of Bath County, or up from the cross-county farms south of Staunton — and we plan our schedule to make that drive worth your time.

 Where Our Patients Come From